bicciatolab/FIERCE/README.md

 ## Installation

-To install `FIERCE` package, especially if working on a Linux machine, we strongly recommend the use of a virtual Anaconda environment to avoid conflicts between package's dependencies versions.
+To install `FIERCE` package, especially if working on a Linux machine, we strongly recommend the use of an Anaconda virtual environment to avoid conflicts between package's dependencies versions.

-If Anaconda is already installed on your system, a virtual environment for `FIERCE` can be set either manually, installing all packages one by one, or automatically following the instruction provided below.
+If Anaconda is already installed on your system, a virtual environment for `FIERCE` can be set either manually, by installing all packages one by one, or automatically by following the instruction provided below.

 If you are not working on a Linux machine, all required packages must be manually installed on your R and Python.